Cervical ripening and induction of labor in women with a prior cesarean delivery

 - Senior Client Partner

 - Korn Ferry, Los Angeles, California

-The risk of failed induction and the possibility of uterine rupture are major concerns of clinicians caring for women undergoing a trial of labor after a previous cesarean delivery (TOLAC; formerly called vaginal birth after a previous cesarean [VBAC]).
-The best method, efficacy, and safety of cervical ripening and/or labor induction in these women has not been established .
-Available evidence is inconclusive because no randomized trials comparing the outcome of induction of labor in women with prior cesareans to elective repeat cesarean delivery (ERCD) have been performed; data are mostly limited to findings from retrospective studies of fair to poor quality.
+Almost 25 percent of women with a previous cesarean delivery require early delivery because of medical indications .
+The risk of failed induction and the possibility of uterine rupture are major concerns of clinicians caring for women undergoing a trial of labor after a previous cesarean delivery (TOLAC).
+The best method, efficacy, and safety of cervical ripening and/or labor induction in this population have not been established .
+Available evidence is inconclusive because no randomized trials have compared the outcome of induction of labor in women with prior cesareans with elective repeat cesarean delivery (ERCD); data are mostly limited to findings from retrospective studies of fair to poor quality.
 These data are insufficient for many reasons, including inconsistent definitions of uterine rupture and dehiscence, wide variation in induction protocols (eg, timing and dosage of prostaglandins and/or oxytocin administration), heterogeneity in patient populations, and inconsistency in primary outcome measures .

-Cervical ripening and induction of labor in women attempting TOLAC with a live fetus will be reviewed here.
+Cervical ripening and induction of labor in women attempting TOLAC will be reviewed here.
 Other issues relating to TOLAC are discussed separately.
 (See "Choosing the route of delivery after cesarean birth".)

 LIKELIHOOD OF SUCCESSFUL INDUCTION